Do you want people-friendly streets in Soho?

 - Consider permanently closing certain streets to traffic where appropriate, such as on Great Chapel Street, where safe space is needed for Crossrail passengers.

-4. Ensure that walking, cycling and wheelchair / mobility aid use are convenient and attractive across Soho
+4. Ensure that walking, cycling and mobility aid use are convenient and attractive across Soho

-- Ensure that tables and chairs for hospitality are not an obstruction to walking or cycling
+- Ensure that tables and chairs for hospitality are not an obstruction to walking, cycling or mobility aids

 5. Reduce the size and number of large vehicles moving around Soho